HDF-NI/hdf5.node/readme.md

 A node module for reading/writing the HDF5 file format.
+A koa based browser interface is being added to view and look at the h5 content.
+And eventually editing of, dropping data into, pulling from, charting and performing statistics on h5 file data.
 Unlike other languages that wrap hdf5 API's this interface takes advantage of the compatibility of V8 and HDF5.
 The result is a direct map to javascript behavior with the least amount of data copying and coding tasks for the user.
 Hopefully you won't need to write yet another layer in your code to accomplish your goals.

 ```javascript